Manengar/cse3150_final_project/src/README.md

     1. It builds a directed graph where edges represent customer → provider
     2. Performs a DFS with recursion-stack tracking
     3. If a cycle is detected:
+        a.
 Prints an error message
+        b.
 Exits immediately
+        c.
 Returns exit code 1
+        d.
 Does not run propagation
+        e.
 Does not write ribs.csv

 Time for many test to finish running:
     real    0m31.925s